Braided distributivity: Abelian categories plus distributivity

+Most of our seven proofs will begin by specifying vertices Start and Finish in the diagram, indicating the relevant paths $\Pi_1$ and $\Pi_2$, and then computing the compositions $\Pi_1\circ p_i$ and $\Pi_2\circ p_i$ for the projections $p_i$ into the summands of Finish.

-We turn to the first of the seven required coherence conditions, the first diagram in Figure~9.
-We take $X$ to be the upper left corner $A\otimes(B\oplus C)$ of the diagram, and we take $Y$ to be the lower right corner $(A\otimes B)\oplus(A\otimes C)$.
-Consider first the path from $X$ to $Y$ that goes across the top of the diagram and then down the right side.
+Turning to the first diagram in Figure~9, let Start be the upper left corner $A\otimes(B\oplus C)$ of the diagram, and let Finish be the lower right corner $(A\otimes B)\oplus(A\otimes C)$.
+Consider first the path $\Pi_1$ from Start to Finish that goes across the top of the diagram and then down the right side.
 When followed by the first projection, $p_{A\otimes B,A\otimes C,1}$, it gives

 where we used the definition of $\oplus$ on morphisms and the definition of $\delta$.
-If we use the other path from $X$ to $Y$, going down the left side of the diagram and then across the bottom,we get
+Let $\Pi_2$ be the other path from Start to Finish, going down the left side of the diagram and then across the bottom.
+We have

 where we used the definition of $\delta$ and the naturality of $\beta$ (with respect to $1_A$ and $p_{B,C,1}$).
 Since the last lines in the two computations agree, we have established that the isomorphisms represented by the two paths have the same composite with the first projection.
 The proof for the second projection is the same --- just change 1 to 2 in the subscripts of $p$ and change $\beta_{A,B}$ to $\beta_{A,C}$ in the preceding computation.
 This completes the proof of commutativity for Figure~9.